 RESEARCH PROGRAM

-I also have ongoing interests in moral relativism and moral objectivity, as well as the epistemology of moral beliefs.
+I also have ongoing interests in moral objectivity and relativism, as well as in the epistemology of moral beliefs.

 I. Epistemic Normativity: Collective Epistemic Instrumentalism